Filing Bankruptcy Chapter 13

-A chapter 13 Arizona bankruptcy enables individuals with regular income to develop a plan to repay all or part of your debts.
-Under this chapter, you propose a repayment plan to make installments to creditors over three to five years you’re your current monthly income is less than the applicable state median, the plan will be for three years unless the court approves a longer period “for cause.”
-If the your current monthly income is greater than the applicable state median, the plan generally must be for five years.
+An Arizona chapter 13 bankruptcy enables individuals with regular income to develop a plan to repay all or part of your debts.
+Under this chapter, you propose a repayment plan to make installments to creditors over three to five years.
+If your current monthly income is less than the applicable state median, the plan will be for three years unless the court approves a longer period “for cause.”
+If your current monthly income is greater than the applicable state median, the plan generally must be for five years.
 In no case may a plan provide for payments over a period longer than five years.
 During this time the law forbids creditors from starting or continuing collection efforts.

 Advantages of Chapter 13

 Chapter 13 offers individuals a number of advantages over liquidation under chapter 7 Arizona bankruptcy.
 Perhaps most significantly, chapter 13 offers individuals an opportunity to save their homes from foreclosure.
 By filing under this chapter, your can stop foreclosure proceedings and cure delinquent mortgage payments over time.
 While catching up on past due balances as part of the chapter 13 payment plan, you must still make all mortgage payments that come due during the chapter 13 plan on time.
 Another advantage of chapter 13 is that it allows you to reschedule secured debts (other than a mortgage for their primary residence) and extend them over the life of the chapter 13 plan.
 Doing this may lower the payments.
 Chapter 13 also has a special provision that protects third parties who are liable with you on “consumer debts.”
 This provision may protect co-signers.
 Finally, chapter 13 acts like a consolidation loan under which you make the plan payments to a chapter 13 trustee who then distributes payments to creditors.
 You will have no direct contact with creditors while under chapter 13 protection.

 Chapter 13 Eligibility